Online and on your phone: processing access applications for social media, webmail and text messages

 Unlike email chains, in which an email is appended to the one before, text messages are simply displayed together in groups; they are not attached to each other.
 These groups are analogous to folders on a hard drive, grouping the individual text messages together for convenience.
 On most devices, you can deal with each text individually (delete, forward, save etc) without impacting the rest of the texts in the group.

-When dealing with text messages, decision makers only need to consider the specific text messages within scope of the application and not the entire 'text chain'11.
+When dealing with text messages, decision makers only need to consider the specific text messages within scope of the application and not the entire 'text chain'12.

-Processing and giving access to social media documents and text messages can present unique challenges.
+Processing and giving access to these kinds of documents can present unique challenges.
 However, if agencies create these documents, they have an obligation to take the steps necessary to ensure people can exercise their right of access.
 This may include acquiring specific software to assist in the process.

 Queensland State Archives has produced guidance on capturing social media for the purposes of meeting record keeping obligations.
-Much of this can be applied to capturing documents to process for access applications.12
+Much of this can be applied to capturing documents to process for access applications.13

 Taking screenshots of a webpage displaying a social media account or of a text message can be an effective way of capturing them for an access application.
 Screenshots of text messages are saved as photos on the device, which can then be downloaded for processing.
 Screenshots of webpages can be printed, pasted into a Word document, or dealt with however the agency prefers.